-Student Academic Support Services and Inclusion (SASSI) provides academic services and accommodations to qualified students with diagnosed disabilities in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008.
+The Teaching and Learning Center (TLC) provides accommodations to qualified students with diagnosed disabilities in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008.
 A disability is defined as a physical or mental impairment that substantially limits one or more major life activities.
 Reasonable accommodations are provided to students disclosing a diagnosed disability with evidence of a functional limitation that impacts the individual in the academic setting.
-Students with disabilities in the College of Nursing at UTHSC must register and officially request accommodations through the Disability Coordinator in SASSI.
-Regardless of a student's geographic location, all requests for accommodations must be submitted with supporting documentation and reviewed for reasonableness by the Disability Consultant.
-Students should contact SASSI at 901-448-5056 or www.uthsc.edu/sassi to set up an appointment to discuss specific needs.
+Students with disabilities in the College of Nursing at UTHSC must register and officially request accommodations through the Disability Coordinator in the TLC office.
+Regardless of a student's geographic location, all requests for accommodations must be submitted with supporting documentation and reviewed for reasonableness by the Disability Coordinator.
+Students should refer to Requesting Accommodations | TLC | UTHSC.
+Students may contact the Disability Associate Director, Keri Snyder, for help in requesting accommodations.
 All conversations regarding a student's request for accommodations are confidential.